HALFWAY HOME

 Site circulation branches

-An inside and outside massing were formed where I then exploded the inner elements as if they are moving through the outer element.
-I then domestisized the outer element by adding a gable, and finally blending them all together through tangencies while still keeping the original concept in tact.
+An inside and outside massing was formed with the inner elements exploding as if they were moving through the outer element.
+By adding a gable to the outer element, it domesticates the massing and is finally blended through tangencies, while keeping the original massing concept intact.

 Massing diagram